Jbleezy/BO2-Reimagined/README.md

 * Added kill feed (includes downs, revives, and bleed outs)
 * Added player kills on scoreboard
 * Added player downed and bled out icons on scoreboard
-* EMP Grenades make downed enemy players bleed out
-* Meat powerup is able to drop when players are down
-* Message shows when the meat is on a player
-* Meleeing while the meat is moving no longer grabs the meat
-* Meleeing while the meat is moving throws the meat
-* Meleeing while the meat is moving activates more consistently
 * Added intro text
 * Announcer audio always plays
 * Last player alive audio only plays for the player who is alive instead of every player on the team